QuantumTea/helloNode/README.md

 * Concatenate three strings without spaces
 * Get the 13th letter in a given phrase
 * Get the Nth letter in a given phrase
+* Sing '10 bottles of beer on the wall'
+* Sing 'N bottles of beer on the wall'
 * For '99 bottles of beer on the wall,' handle the 2, 1, and 0 cases
 * For '99 bottles of beer on the wall,' handle the zero, one, and no cases
 * What day of the week a month starts on